-Property Rights and Artisanal Diamond Development (PRADD) contributes to the improvement of artisanal diamond miner and community livelihoods by piloting methods to achieve secure rights to land and resources.
-The project works closely with the Governments of the Central African Republic to strengthen compliance with the Kimberley Process Certification Scheme, a mechanism to trace conflict diamonds from the point of origin to processing.
+Property Rights and Artisanal Diamond Development (PRADD) contributed to the improvement of artisanal diamond miner and community livelihoods by piloting methods to achieve secure rights to land and resources.
+The project worked closely with the Governments of the Central African Republic to strengthen compliance with the Kimberley Process Certification Scheme, a mechanism to trace conflict diamonds from the point of origin to processing.

 - Clarify and formalize rights to land and natural resources;

 - Improve monitoring the production and sale of diamonds;

 - Increase the benefits accruing to mining communities;

 - Strengthen capacity to mitigate environmental damage; and,

 - Improve stakeholders’ access to crucial information.

 - Since 2009, the Government of the Central African Republic certified over 2,849 artisanal diamond mining claims.

 - In 2011, diamond production from PRADD project areas reached 68% of the total national production, up from 5.4% in 2010.

 - 591 exhausted diamond mines were rehabilitated for other productive uses; 361 were converted into fishponds, 176 into vegetable gardens and 54 into fruit tree orchards.